Realistic and Supernatural Fiction

 Mrs. Scarborough stood about 6 feet tall in a pair of slingback thick-soled heels.
 Her skin was the color of tanned leather with the texture of beef jerky.
 She kept her hair pulled back in a bun like an old schoolmarm.
 Her class was run more like a boot camp than eleventh grade advanced English.

 There were several rules that she made sure to inform the class of on the first day of school and Melissa Beck had again broken one of them.
 Mrs. Scarborough only allowed her students to use black and blue ink pens.
 She would prefer only black, but blue would be permitted.
 In fact, pens of any other color were not even allowed to be brought into her classroom.
-The only other color pen allowed in her class was red, and she was the only one allowed to use it.
+The only other color pen allowed, was red, and she was the only one allowed to use it.
 She also did not allow pens that clicked.
 She said the noise was a pet peeve of hers, and it drove her crazy.

 Melissa not only owned a blue and black pen but a pen that was also printed in green and red and had a mechanism that could be used to click each color into place.
 The problem today, was not that Mrs. Scarborough had found her using the pen to take notes in class as she had done in the past, but that Melissa had decided to turn in a report written in green ink.